IntersectMBO/credential-manager/doc/read-the-docs-site/orchestrator-cli/index.rst

 user instead of imposing one.

-This user guide will walk through building each transaction type with CLI tools in an approximate sequence.
+This user guide will walk through building each transaction type with CLI tools in a test environment provided by this repository's nix shell.

 .. toctree::
    :maxdepth: 1